ErhanFuchedzhiev/m365-modern-workplace-copilot-project/docs/09-sharepoint-information-architecture.md

 ## 3. Registering the Intranet as a Hub Site

-Next, I registered the Intranet as a Hub Site so it can serve as the root of the SharePoint hierarchy.
+Next, I registered my Intranet as a Hub Site, allowing it to serve as the root of my SharePoint hierarchy.

-This enables:
+Registering the hub instantly enables:

 - Hub navigation
 - Branding inheritance